qq431169079/bttracker/README.markdown

 $ make
 ````

-If you have trouble compiling this on your platform, please send us a pull
-request.

-In order to run the unit the unit tests:
+In order to run the unit tests:

 ````bash

 $ make test
 ````

+If you have failing tests (or even trouble compiling this project on your
+platform), please send us a pull request.

 ## Running